-On November 30th, 2020 a group composed of students from the Half-Pint Prairie with help staff from UT-Landscape Services and the Lady Bird Johnson Wildflower Center conducted a controlled burn of the Half-Pint Prairie.
+On November 30th, 2020 a group composed of students from the Little Blue Prairie (formerly Half-Pint Prairie) with help staff from UT-Landscape Services and the Lady Bird Johnson Wildflower Center conducted a controlled burn of the Little Blue Prairie.

 Restoring a prairie means not only selecting plants that are native to the local area, but also maintaining them with the methods the plants are evolutionarily adapted to.
 For millennia, the prairie ecosystems of Turtle Island thrived with the help of periodic fires (and sometimes buffalo stampedes) deliberately set by native peoples.
 These fires prevented trees from shading out grasses, returned nutrients to the soil, and helped new species take hold due to decreased competition.
 Fires are the natural and regenerative way to maintain a healthy prairie.